saadabdulhakimqureshi/Saadi-Affan-Asim-Town-C-SQL-/ReadMe.md

 ## Saadi Affan Asim Town:

+Saadi Affan Asim Town is an housing society app created for our database and systems course project.

+Frontend: c#(.net)
+Backend: sql

-The app has three types of users:
+#The app has three types of users:

 1-Resident

 2-Owner

 3-Employee

 Resident: